Fidelity Sustainable Global Equity Fund

 Sustainable, Responsible &/or ESG Overview

-The fund is part of the Fidelity Sustainable Family of Funds and adheres to the sustainable framework under which at least 70% of the fund’s net assets will be invested in the shares of companies deemed to maintain sustainable characteristics.
-The fund aims to hold a concentrated portfolio of 40–60 stocks and is actively managed.
-The portfolio managers identify investment opportunities for the fund utilising in-house research and investment capability.
-The fund is expected to have a lower carbon footprint compared to that of the MSCI ACWI Index*.
+The fund aims to achieve capital growth over the long term by investing in companies which are aligned with the UN SDGs.
+The fund aims to hold a concentrated portfolio of 40-60 stocks and is actively managed.
+The Portfolio Managers identify suitable investment opportunities for the fund utilising in-house research and investment capability.
+The fund is expected to have a lower carbon footprint compared to that of the index.

 This fund, with a dedicated sustainable exposure to the world’s major equity markets, aims for delivery of outperformance versus the benchmark along with adhering to higher standards of sustainable investing.